-Y_1 are reserved for assignment to countries.
+The most significant bit (X) of Y_1 is used in the numbering of channels in the direction MTX-MS, (indicating normal or interleaved channels) and does not give any country information.
+The values X000 to X110 of Y_1 are reserved for assignment to countries.
 The same value of Y_1 can be assigned to more than one country.
 The mobile subscriber selects country manually when travelling from one country to another.

-The number of country indications shall be at least eight.
+The number of possible country indications shall be at least six.
 The selected country shall be indicated to the user by letters in a clearly visible way.
 In case the selected country is indicated on the dialled digits display, (DDD, see paragraph 3.9.5), the country indication shall be shown unless specified information regarding dialled digits memory, register recall function and MFT function is shown on DDD.

 The information about the selected country shall be memorized for at least one week when the MS is in "power off" condition.
-See also paragraph 5.2.1.1
+See also paragraph 5.2.1.1.